usnews/brightspot-cms/getting-started.md

 **Building**

 We have created our Article, so let's see how it appears in the CMS.
-For the first build of your new class you will need to perform the following steps.
+For the first build of your new class you may need to perform the following steps if it does not appear.

 Access your CMS and trigger the reloader.
 Add `?_reload=true` to your URL